Request a species list help

-Select either a protected area, a forestry area or a local government area (LGA) from the relevant drop list.
+Select one protected area, forestry area or local government area (LGA) from the relevant drop list.

 - Protected areas

-The protected areas are the national parks, regional parks, resources reserves and forest reserves of Queensland, gazetted under the Nature Conservation Act 1992.
+The protected areas are the national parks, conservation parks and resources reserves of Queensland, gazetted under the Nature Conservation Act 1992.